Automating Impala Metadata Updates for Drift Synchronization for Hive

 Note: If you want to use an Impala JDBC driver, make sure to install the driver as an external library for the Hive Query executor.
 For more information, see Installing the Impala Driver.
 When using the Apache Hive JDBC driver included with Data Collector, no additional steps are required.

 In the Hive Query executor, configure the Hive configuration details on the Hive tab.
-If you have any trouble configuring the URL, see the Impala driver information in our Ask StreamSets post.
+If you have any trouble configuring the URL, see the Impala driver information in this informative blog post.

 Then, on the Query tab, enter the following query: